AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 # Metrics to Investigate

-If there's an issue, you'll probably want to keep an eye on:
+During the test runs, keep an eye on:
 - P95 response duration
 - Error rate

-If you spot issues, you'll likely want to check your service:
+If you spot an issue, you'll likely want to check your service:
 - Is scaling (up / out)
 - CPU utilization
 - RAM utilization